exonum/exonum-doc/src/advanced/consensus/specification.md

   diverges from that in the `Block` message, stop working and signal about an unrecoverable error.

 - Add the block to the blockchain and move to a new height.
-Set to `0` the value of the variable `locked_round` at the new height.
+Set the value of the variable `locked_round` at the new height to `0` .

 - [Request missing information based on the message](requests.md#receiving-block).